TomasVotruba/tomasvotruba.com/packages/blog/data/2016/2016-09-16-how-to-write-open-source-in-php-2-enjoy-skeletons.md

     After creating a repo, we have to fill it with something useful.
 Our code!
 Of course, but we also need some **metadata files**.
     What are they for?
 Is there some prepared code we can use?
 What are badges for? <strong>I will answer all these questions today.</strong>

-tweet: "How to write #openSource in #php 2: Use package skeleton"

 updated_since: "February 2021"
 updated_message: |